revolist/revogrid-docs/blog/top-5-vue-data-grid-libraries-2026.md

 Choose PrimeVue DataTable when you want a Vue-native table inside a PrimeVue application and your requirements are mostly sorting, filtering, selection, pagination, templates, and moderate editing.
 It is a good default for dashboards, CRUD screens, and product admin pages.

 ## 4. Syncfusion Vue Grid: best commercial suite for enterprise teams

+For a focused vendor comparison, see [RevoGrid vs Syncfusion Grid](/compare/syncfusion-alternative).

 [Syncfusion Vue Grid](https://www.syncfusion.com/vue-components/vue-grid) is a commercial data grid that belongs to the larger Syncfusion Vue component suite.
 That matters because some teams do not want to choose a separate library for every UI problem.
 They want a vendor-backed suite with grids, charts, calendars, Gantt, schedulers, document tools, inputs, and support.